NFL Draft: Giants pick Saquon Barkley, Jets select Sam Darnold

 Drafting Barkley gives new coach Pat Shurmur a player who can do it all, while showing the Giants believe the 37-year-old Manning has more in the tank.

+By the time Barkley spoke to reporters in New Jersey in a conference call, he had received welcoming texts from Manning and receiver Odell Beckham Jr., whom he had recently trained with in Los Angeles.
+He said he felt at home after his visit with the Giants.

+"I know that I have to work my butt off every single day to get to where I want to go," Barkley said.
+"And it's not going to happen in one day.
+It's going to take baby steps and it's going to take a long trip up that mountain, but every single day I'm willing to work."

-In three seasons at Penn State, Barkley finished as the Nittany Lions' second all-time leading rusher with 3,843 yards, including 1,271 this past season when he scored 138 points.
+In three seasons, Barkley finished as Penn State's second all-time leading rusher with 3,843 yards, including 1,271 this past season when he scored 138 points.
 He had 18 rushing touchdowns, pushing his career total to school-record 43.
 His 53 overall touchdowns also are a school record.

 Coming out of the backfield, he had 54 receptions this past season.
 His 1,195 career yards receiving is a school record for a running back.